meoner/meoner/README.md

 I'm a software developer.
 I am developing myself in web and mobile tech.

-- 🔭 I’m currently working on React.
+- 🔭 I’m currently working on React Native.
 - 💬 Ask me about javascript or React Native, I hope i can help you :)